General Notes

 Please refer to the exception case types for additional information.

-- Federal Reserve Banks’ action is based on the DFI’s participation in the Exception Resolution Service.
-Refer to the FedACH Exception Resolution Service Quick Reference Guide (QRG) case types for Federal Reserve Banks’ actions.
+- Federal Reserve Banks’ action is based on the financial institution's participation role in the Exception Resolution Service.
+Refer to the Exception Resolution Service Quick Reference Guide (QRG) case types for Federal Reserve Banks’ actions.

 - Exception Resolution Service participant roles are defined as: